flebel/embassy/README.md

 The `jsonip` ambassador can be used as a template for writing a simple custom ambassador to support functionality lacking in the `generic` ambassador.

+Ambassadors are expected to provide a constant `Name` to be looked up in `embassyd/embassyd.go` when routing a HTTP request.
+The ambassador must also be defined in the `StartNewEmbassyD` function of `embassyd/embassyd.go`.

+### Custom configuration

+TODO: See the `Configuration` struct of the `generic` ambassador.